SigNoz/signoz.io/blog/2021-08-18-opentelemetry-nodejs.md

 3. **Update `index.js` to initialize OpenTelemetry**<br></br>
    You need to initialize OpenTelemetry before the app runs.
 You can do so by calling `tracing.js` from your main application file.
+Importing and `init` of `tracing.js` must be the first line in your application code.
 For our example, we can do so by following code:

    ```jsx
    const { init } = require('./tracing')